-When your account holder dies, many issues and questions arise.
+When your deposit member dies, many issues and questions arise.
 Who can have information on the account?
 Who owns the account?
 What has access to the account?
 What happens with powers of attorney and authorized signers on account?
 Can the spouse of the sole proprietor continue to access the account?
 What about that last tax refund check?
 Is the account still insured?
 Can a check be written to a funeral home?
 What about the checks coming in to pay funeral expense?
-Learn about checks, IRAs, deposit ownership, trusts, UTMA, affidavits of heirship and other complex issues that can occur when a member dies.
+Learn about checks, IRAs, deposit ownership, trusts, UTMA, affidavits of heirship and other complex issues that can occur when a member is deceased.

 - Probate versus non-probate transfers

 - When does the will govern and when does the signature card?